jeaye/blog.jeaye.com/_posts/2016-12-29-clojure-test-coverage.md

      src="{{ site.blog_url }}/img/clojure-test-coverage/cloverage-index.png"/>
 </a>
 <figcaption>
-This is the output from the first run of cloverage on
-<a href="http://jank-lang.org/">jank</a>.
-From this, we can see that there was reasonable
-coverage for the parsing and type checking tests, but it clearly had no tests for interpreting and codegen.
+This is the output from the first run of cloverage on <a href="http://jank-lang.org/">jank</a>.
+From this, we can see that there was good coverage for the parsing and type checking tests, reasonable coverage for interpreting, but it clearly had no tests for codegen.
 It's possible to get a more detailed view of any of these files by clicking one.
 </figcaption>
 </figure>